This page describes best practices for designing Cloud Spanner schemas to avoid hotspots and for loading data into Cloud Spanner.

 ShardId = hash(LastAccess and UserId) % N. Your choice of hash

-function and combination of columns determines how the rows are spead across the
+function and combination of columns determines how the rows are spread across

-key space.
-Cloud Spanner will then create splits across the rows to optimize
+the key space.
+Cloud Spanner will then create splits across the rows to

-performance.
-Note that the splits might not align with the logical shards.
+optimize performance.
+Note that the splits might not align with the logical

 The diagram below illustrates how using a hash to create three logical shards can spread write throughput more evenly across servers:

-shards, each of which is coincidentally in a different split.
-The inserts are
+three logical shards, each of which is coincidentally in a different split.
+The

-spread evenly among the splits, which balances write throughput to the three
+inserts are spread evenly among the splits, which balances write throughput to

 Your choice of hash function will determine how well your insertions are spread across the key range.
 You don't need a cryptographic hash, although a cryptographic hash can be a good choice.
 When picking a hash function, you need to consider several factors:

 - Avoiding hotspots.
-A function that results in more splits tends to reduce hotspots.
+A function that results in more hash values tends to reduce hotspots.

 - Reading efficiency.
-Reads are faster if there are fewer splits to scan.
+Reads across all hash values are faster if there are fewer hash values to scan.

 - Node count.